 Name Change Clinic with Robins Kaplan

-Robins Kaplan LLP is pleased to partner with OutFront Minnesota to host a second remote LGBTQ legal clinic.
-This clinic will be a free name change clinic to assist transgender individuals seeking to change their names.
+Robins Kaplan LLP is partnering with OutFront Minnesota to host a remote LGBTQ legal clinic.
+Our next clinic will be a free name change clinic to assist transgender individuals seeking to change their names.
 In this brief legal advice clinic, volunteer attorneys will walk clients through the name change process and help them draft legal forms to start the name change process.

-To express interest in this clinic, please fill out the registration form and Robins Kaplan will follow up with you to schedule a virtual appointment.
+To express interest in this clinic, please fill out the form on Robins Kaplan's website.

 Questions?
 Please contact Lindsey Hanson at LHanson@RobinsKaplan.com or 612.349.8526.